 Remote Learning Provision

 Microsoft Teams is our portal for remote learning at Garth Hill College.
 Teams is a digital hub that brings conversations, content, assignments, and apps together in one place, helping teachers and pupils to work in a vibrant learning community that is collaborative and connected – even if you are not physically in school.
-Every pupil in the College will belong to a Microsoft Team for each of their classes and their tutor group.

 Microsoft Teams can be accessed using the Webmail or Office 365 link on the College’s website.
 Once logged into Office.com, pupils can access Microsoft Teams, Word, PowerPoint, Excel, Microsoft outlook and many more Microsoft applications.
 From here, pupils can open Office apps in their web browser using the app launcher button (the button with nine dots) of any Microsoft Office web page.